Eligibility Requirements for Open Enrollment Schools

 - Next, see the step-by-step instructions below, for both the online process and the paper process.

 Step 1: Go to GoCPS, and click “Sign Up” at the top of the home page.
 You will need a CPS ID number to open an account.
-If you don’t have a CPS ID number, complete the CPS ID Request Form.
+If you don’t have a CPS ID number, complete the CPS ID Request Form; the deadline to request a CPS ID number is November 22, 2019.
+If you do not request a CPS ID number by that date, you will need to submit a paper application(s).
 The CPS ID number will be mailed to your home address.
 After you receive the CPS ID, you can continue.

 Step 2: Follow the instructions to enter your information and add your child(ren) to your account.
 Note that the account can be opened with one primary parent/guardian only.
 If you wish, later in the account creation process, you can add the contact information of another parent/guardian or other persons that you want to receive automated messages regarding application submission and admissions exams scheduling.
 However – and this is very important – the account must be opened with the name and address of the parent/guardian with whom the student resides.
 The address for this parent/guardian will be the address that is used for determining tiers, proximity boundaries, and attendance boundaries.